Power Up the 3617

-The key was getting the electronics.
+The key was getting the electronics, which is done.
 This early model of SD45 was upgraded with the EM2000 control system and when the engine was donated to the Museum most of that was gone.
 Not anymore.
 Volunteers working with several railroads and parts dealers got the necessary hardware donated and installed.

 Your donation will start the next phase of returning the engine to operating condition where it will run on our North Shore Scenic Railway pulling trains, delighting fans and preserving railroad history.

-The next phase we need your help for includes; work on the prime mover, connection to the alternator, and traction motor wiring.
+The next phase we need your help for includes work on the prime mover, connection to the alternator, and traction motor wiring.
 All of this done with help from our partners at BNSF and ILS.
-Other projects that will be completed at the museum include: Re-installing class light fixtures and repair MARS light.
+Other projects that have-been/will-be completed at the museum include re-installing class light fixtures and repair MARS light.

 What You Get: